iuravic/duktig-core/README.md

 public function process(ServerRequestInterface $request);
 ```

 Duktig leaves out the implementation of the middleware dispatching system from its core functionality, and delegates it to an external package.
-The [`duktig-skeleton-web-app`](https://github.com/iuravic/duktig-skeleton-web-app) uses the `mindplay\middleman` middleware dispatcher, or rather its adapter [`iuravic/duktig-middleman-adapter`](https://github.com/iuravic/duktig-middleman-adapter) which wraps the Middleman's API slightly.

 ### Application and route middleware